sympower/dt-data-load-tool/docs/website/docs/walkthroughs/adjust-a-schema.md

 [launch the Streamlit app](../general-usage/dataset-access/streamlit) to see the changed data.

 :::note
-Do not rename the tables or columns in the YAML file. `dlt` infers those from the data, so the schema will be recreated.
+Do not rename the tables or columns in the YAML file. `data_load_tool` infers those from the data, so the schema will be recreated.
 You can [adjust the schema](../general-usage/resource.md#set-table-name-and-adjust-schema) in Python before the resource is loaded.
 :::